 Episodes

-EU History Explained - From the EEC to today’s European Union
+EU History Explained – A history of the European Parliament

 EU History Explained is TEPSA’s video series exploring the origins of the modern EU.
 If you have ever wondered how the European Union of today came to be, or what lies behind the talk of politics being shaped in ‘Brussels’, then this is the series for you!